 Aug.
 28, 1963 – In a disappearance attributed to the “Bermuda Triangle,” two new KC-135, four-engine jet Stratotankers, on a refueling mission out of Homestead Air Force Base, Fla. on their way to a classified refueling range in the Atlantic, disappeared shortly after giving their position as 300 miles southwest of Bermuda.

 Aug.
 28, 1963 - Martin Luther King, Jr. gave his "I Have a Dream" speech in Washington, D.C.

 Aug.
-28, 1981 – Leroy, Ala. native Kelvin Moore would make his major league debut, playing first base for the Oakland A’s against the Boston Red Sox at Fenway Park in Boston.
+28, 1981 – Leroy, Ala. native Kelvin Moore made his Major League Baseball debut, playing first base for the Oakland A’s against the Boston Red Sox at Fenway Park in Boston.
 Oakland lost, 12-5.
 Batting fifth, Moore went 1-for-4, his hit coming on a single to center field in the top of the eighth.

 Aug.
 28, 1981 - "The New York Daily News" published its final afternoon edition.